 |---|---|

-| No Welding Required | Easy installation and removal |
+| No welding required | Easy installation and removal |

-| High-Pressure Suitability | Good for moderate to high-pressure, small-diameter piping |
+| Pressure suitability | Usually used in moderate to high-pressure small-diameter piping |

-| Maintenance Friendly | Ideal for systems needing frequent disassembly |
+| Maintenance friendly | Useful for systems needing disassembly |

-| Material Grades | 304, 304L, 316, 316L |
+| Material grades | 304, 304L, 316, 316L |

-| Standards | ASME, ASTM, DIN, EN1092-1 |
+| Standards | ASME, ASTM, DIN, EN 1092-1 |

 Typical applications: